 Association Rule Mining

-- Association Rule Mining is a data mining technique used to find interesting relationships (associations) between variables in large datasets.
+- Association Rule Mining is a technique used to find patterns in data, particularly in transaction databases.

 Goal: Discover rules like:

-“If a customer buys Bread and Butter, they are likely to buy Jam.”
+“IF a customer buys Bread and Butter, THEN they are likely to buy Jam.”

 This is very common in market basket analysis in retail and e-commerce.